ronivay/xen-orchestra-docker/README.md

 This repository contains files to build Xen-Orchestra community edition docker container with all features and plugins installed

-Latest tag is daily build from xen-orchestra master branch.
-Tagged releases follow xen-orchestra versioning.
+Latest tag is daily build from xen orchestra sources master branch. xen orchestra github project has stopped making versioned releases, therefore container is built only against master branch.
+All other container tags are old and only kept for compatibility.

 Xen-Orchestra is a Web-UI for managing your existing XenServer infrastructure.